govindgrover/mtms/README.md

 <br />

 # Configuration
-You can change the default configuration s in the file:
+You can change the default configurations in the file:
 ```python
 <python-path>/Lib/site-packages/mtms/base/config.py
 ```